 The best advice that we can give any child, or adult, if they feel that they or someone else is unsafe is to TELL SOMEONE!

-For all safeguarding issues or concerns please speak to the Designated Leaders for Safeguarding / Child Protection: Simon McCarthy, Tammy Simpson, Jayne Forrow or Joanne Bradley.
+For all safeguarding issues or concerns please speak to the Designated Leaders for Safeguarding / Child Protection: Matt Fitzpatrick, Graham Parry, Sarah Taylor, Jayne Forrow or Joanne Bradley.

 The internet is an exciting place for our pupils.
 It has endless possibilities and avenues of discovery.
 However we also know that the internet can be a dangerous place and the safety of all of our pupils is paramount.
 This page has been designed to support and give information to parents and pupils.